What is Laparoscopic Sleeve Gastrectomy?

 Because the sleeve gastrectomy is performed laparoscopically, patients can expect a shorter hospital stay, faster recovery, smaller scars and less pain compared to open surgical procedures.

 What can I expect after surgery?

 Sleeve gastrectomy patients can expect fewer follow-up visits compared to lap-band patients, but some appointments are necessary, and attending those follow-up visits is mandatory for our program.
 The first post-op visit to the clinic office will be scheduled 7 to 10 days after surgery.
 Patients can also expect a follow-up visit 6 weeks after surgery.
 At this point, the follow-up visits stretch out more.
-Patients return at 3, 6, 9, 12 and 18 months after surgery for follow-up visits.
-Following the 18-month follow-up visit, patients are discharged to their primary care physician.
-The Obesity Center for Surgery & Treatment asks patients to come for yearly follow-up visits for 5 years.
+Patients return at 3, 6, 9, 12 months and then yearly after surgery for follow-up visits.

 Sleeve gastrectomy is the newest of the weight loss surgery options and is growing in popularity as an option that allows faster weight loss than adjustable gastric banding with fewer risks of complications that are sometimes seen with gastric bypass.